-LOCATED AT SERVICE CENTER: each employee's personnel file shall be located at the Service Center.
+Each employee's personnel file shall be located at the administrative headquarters for the library system.
 The Executive Director is the official custodian of the personnel files.
 For their convenience, direct supervisors may maintain a secured, confidential file on a current employee, containing copies of records in the main file, but such files do not need to be complete.

-CONFIDENTIALITY: employee personnel files are confidential and for official use only.
+Employee personnel files are confidential and for official use only.

-ACCESS: Access to the personnel files shall be strictly on the basis of official SEPLSO business and shall be limited to: the employee, the employee's supervisors, the Executive Director, the administrative staff, and Board members.
-An employee may view her/his file at any time during Service Center office hours, but may not alter or remove anything from it.
+Access to the personnel files shall be strictly on the basis of official SEOLS business and shall be limited to: the employee, the employee's supervisors, the Executive Director, Human Resources staff, and Board members if necessary for a disciplinary review.
+An employee may view her/his file at any time during the administrative headquarters' office hours, but may not alter or remove anything from it.
 Copies will be made for the employee on request.
 Where distance or time constraints make it difficult for an employee to view the file directly, a certified copy may be made and sent for personal delivery to the employee only.